 God looks at our motivation, not our means, of giving.

 The test of our giving is in our willingness, not in our wealth.
 The standard of giving to the Lord is conditioned by our willingness and means (the donor’s financial resources).
 The willingness to give should precede the doing.

 All God expects of us when we give relates to how much we share with how much we have.
 We determine how much to give by linking it to how much we have.
 God measures our gift by the amount we have.
 The willingness to provide what we have is what counts.
 It is not the quantity of the gift but the quality of the giver.
 Those with abundant wealth should help others to a greater degree.

 There is no credit for initial enthusiasm that dissolves before it is finished.
 God does not want us to give begrudgingly.
 A small gift is greater than the grandest intention that is not realized.
 Lack of resources is not an excuse not to give to the Lord.

-The poor widow’s offering is an example of someone who gave proportionally according to possession (Mark 12:41-44).
-She gave her full-day’s wage.
-Her giving was equal to those who also sacrificially gave.
+The story of the poor widow’s offering is an example of someone who gave proportionally according to possession (Mark 12:41-44).
+She gave her full day’s wage.
+Her giving was equal to that of those who also sacrificially gave.